AtefehJebeli/Lake_Detection/Submission_2/README.md

 3. Predict the Final Test Set (12 Test Images): A data generator is used to read the tiled test images and make predictions.
 (The 12 test regions' images are divided into tiles of 512x512 to be used with the model trained on 512x512 image dimensions.)
 Set the path for the tiled test files in the code.
 Load the trained model with a line similar to the following: model.load_weights("best_model_lake_512_512_2k_lake_2k_none_res_attention_fold_1.h5").

 4. Stitch the Tiled Test Images: Combine the tiled test images and the predicted images to obtain predictions for the 12 regions with their original sizes.
-Set the path to the JSON folder containing each image's information, including added 0 padding positions, in the code.
+Set the path to the JSON folder containing each image's information, including added 0 padding positions in the code.
 Configure the paths in their code block to stitch predicted images together:

 input_folder = "test_tiles_no_overlap"

 output_folder = "stitched_tiled_test_images"

 metadata_folder = "json_test_tiles_no_overlap"